zackees/isolated-environment/README.md

     return env
 ```

+Any changes to the pip requirements list between runs will invoke a call to `pip install`.

 It moves the install of your chosen dependencies from **install time** to **runtime**.
 The benefit of this is that you can query the system
 and make choices on what needs to be installed.
 For example in `pip` you can't conditionally install packages based on whether `nvidia-smi` has
 been installed (indicating `cuda` acceleration), but with `isolated-environment` this is straightfoward.